Miriam Allen deFord: Work and beliefs

 Born in Philadelphia, deFord studied at Wellesley College and Temple University.
 She later studied at the University of Pennsylvania.
 She worked as a newspaper reporter for a time.
 She later described herself as a "born feminist" and was active in the Women's suffrage movement before 1920.
 A campaigner and disseminator of birth control information to women, she was a member of the Socialist Party of America from 1919 to 1922.

 Her feminist work is documented in From Parlor to Prison: Five American Suffragists Talk About Their Lives, edited by Sherna B. Gluck.
 During the 1930s, deFord joined the Federal Writers' Project and wrote the book They Were San Franciscans for the Project.
 Interviewed for the League of American Writers pamphlet Writers Take Sides about the Spanish Civil War, deFord expressed strong support for the Spanish Republic.
 She added, "I am unalterably and actively opposed to fascism, Nazism, Hitlerism, Hirohitoism, or whatever name may be applied to the monster."

+deFord was an atheist, and for a series in The Literary Guide in 1940 contributed a short history of her own beliefs.
+She wrote:One day my father, a surgeon whom I had never known to enter a house of worship, nevertheless took me to task in regard to some anti-religious comment I had uttered.
+He questioned me about my theological beliefs, and said with horror: "You’re no better than an Atheist!”

+It was the final guerdon.
+Instead of being shocked I hugged the accusation to me.
+There was a word for what I believed; there must be others who believed the same things!
+I walked out of the house and down the street proudly saying to myself: “I’m an Atheist; I'm an Atheist!”
+I have been one ever since.